Nicholas Heath: Life

 Heath was born in London and graduated BA at Oxford in 1519.
 He then migrated to Christ's College, Cambridge, where he graduated BA in 1520, MA in 1522, and was elected fellow in 1524.
 After holding minor preferments he was appointed archdeacon of Stafford in 1534 and graduated DD in 1535.
 He then accompanied Edward Fox, bishop of Hereford, on his mission to promote a theological and political understanding with the Lutheran princes of Germany.
 His selection for this duty implies a readiness on Heath's part to proceed some distance along the path of reform; but his dealings with the Lutherans did not confirm this tendency, and Heath's subsequent career was closely associated with adherence to Roman Catholicism.

 In 1539, the year of the Six Articles, he was made bishop of Rochester, and in 1543 he succeeded John Bell at Worcester.
 His Catholicism, however, was arguably of a less rigid type than Gardiner's and Bonner's; he felt something of the force in some quarters of the national antipathy to foreign influence, whether ecclesiastical or secular, and was always impressed by the necessity of national unity, so far as was possible, in matters of faith.
 Apparently he made no difficulty about carrying out the earlier reforms of Edward VI, and he accepted the first Book of Common Prayer after it had been modified by the House of Lords in a Catholic direction.

-His definite breach with the English Reformation occurred on grounds which, four centuries later, Leo XIII would claim that the Anglican priesthood was not valid.
+His definite breach with the English Reformation occurred on grounds which, four centuries later, Pope Leo XIII would claim that the Anglican priesthood was not valid.
 The question was over the 1550 ordinal.
 Heath refused to accept it, was imprisoned, and in 1551 deprived of his bishopric.
 On Mary's accession he was released and restored, and made president of the Council of Wales and the Marches.
 In 1555 he was promoted to the archbishopric of York, which he did much to enrich; he built York House on the Strand, London.
 After Gardiner's death he was appointed lord chancellor, probably on Cardinal Reginald Pole's recommendation; for Heath, like Pole himself, disliked the Spanish party in England.
-Unlike Pole, however, he seems to have been averse to the harsher aspects of Mary's reign, and no Protestants were burnt in his diocese.
+Unlike Pole, however, he seems to have been averse to the harsher aspects of Mary I's reign, and no Protestants were burnt in his diocese.
 He exercised, however, little influence on Mary's secular or ecclesiastical policy.